kwatik/Firefaucet/README.md

 # Firefaucet
-Autoclaim script for pc and laptop this script support auto update, no hot keys, licences etc that annoying made by indian boys 😂
+Autoclaim script for pc and laptop this script support auto update, no hot keys, licences etc that annoying

 download all php file put in one folder open in notepad the cfg.php